WWE News: On Same Day As Hall Of Fame Announcement, Kurt Angle Reveals Who He Wants In His Final Match And If He Will Wrestle Again

 At the beginning of 2016, Kurt Angle’s contract with TNA Impact Wrestling was up, and he let everyone know he was taking a bit of a break.
 Sure, he wrestled on the independent scene where he had great matches with Cody Rhodes, Rey Mysterio, and others, but he stayed away from the major promotions.

-Now, he’s back with with the company, but in what capacity?
+Now, he’s back with the company, but in what capacity?
 That much isn’t exactly known yet and it may be no more than for his induction into the Hall of Fame this year, but would he get back in the ring and wrestle?
 Angle told Lilian Garcia that he’s “OK with not being Kurt Angle the wrestler anymore,” and that he is “happy being” who he is.

 Still, if he were to come back and wrestle for Vince McMahon’s promotion, there will come a time when his official retirement will have to happen.
 That being said, Angle already has a final dream match in place and he’s hoping that it can happen.